 The short answer is no. There is no evidence to suggest that the variants of concern of COVID-19 have a longer incubation period.
 We can never keep this disease out of our city forever.
 We discussed the dilemma of when and how to transition from an elimination strategy in a previous article.

 The Delta variant is spreading everywhere because it is the fittest and fastest variant.
 Evidence in the UK shows that 75% of infections are occurring in people who are not vaccinated but only 3.7% are occurring in people who are fully vaccinated.
-Cases in the UK are rising but fortunately the vast majority of these infections are relatively mild and hospitalisations and deaths are not rising to the same degree as in previous waves.
+Cases in the UK are rising but fortunately, the vast majority of these infections are relatively mild and hospitalisations and deaths are not rising to the same degree as in previous waves.
 This is a direct result of vaccination, especially of the more vulnerable.
-The likeliest scenario, assuming we do not get a new mutation that escapes vaccination, is that the Delta wave will burn through the UK in the next 6 weeks and Covid will no longer be a threat as the population will hit Herd immunity by a combination of vaccination and infection.
-Europe and the US will follow 1-2 months behind.
+The likeliest scenario, assuming we do not get a new mutation that escapes vaccination, is that the Delta wave will burn through the UK in the next 6 months and Covid will no longer be a threat as the population will hit Herd immunity by a combination of vaccination and infection.
+Europe and the US will follow 1-3 months behind.

 It is important to appreciate that the Delta wave is not doing as much serious harm in the UK, Europe and US as previous waves because of the high levels of population immunity from previous infections and vaccinations.
 If Hong Kong had a significant epidemic we would expect to see significant strain to the health system and high mortality rates because we have low levels of immunity especially in our most vulnerable populations.
 It is natural and appropriate that the CHP is concerned about the potential for seeding of Delta variants into Hong Kong.
 The only solution is to develop population immunity through vaccination.
 Therefore there is a balance.
 Excessive public health controls and inconsistent communication have the potential to increase vaccine hesitancy and may well do more harm than good in the long term by reducing population immunity.